Chittaranjan Park

 Chittaranjan Park (also known as C.R.
-Park) is an neighborhood in South East Delhi and home to a large Bengali community.
+Park and Mini Kolkata of Delhi) is a neighborhood in South East Delhi and home to a large Bengali community.
 It was established on a rocky terrain in the early 1960s under the name EPDP Colony (East Pakistan Displaced Persons Colony) and later renamed after the deshbandhu (patriot) Chittaranjan Das in the 1980s.
 Nowadays it is considered among the posh localities in South Delhi due to a rise in the market price of its plots.
 Despite its growing cosmopolitan nature, it remains home to a large Bengali community and is home to Kolkata-style street-food stalls, Bengali cuisine, fish markets, temples, and cultural centers.
 It hosts many festivities and cultural events.
 In Delhi, the festival of Durga Puja is the most celebrated here which boasts of many magnificent marquee.

 Demographics

 The colony was founded with plots going exclusively to migrants from East Bengal, but over time, the demographics have become a little more pan-Indian, though it continues to attract other Bengalis (West Bengal roots) in general.
 It has emerged as the most important outpost of Bengali culture in the capital.
 There is an explosive growth of South Delhi property prices and many famous builders step into this area for the development of infrastructure and it is also an upmarket and affluent neighbourhood.